michaelyuancb/motiontrans/README.md

 bash scripts_data/data_visualization.sh
 ```

-This will open a window to visualize the overlapped pointclouds for checking and a interactive [viser](https://viser.studio/main/) visualization for detailed inspection.
+This will open a window to visualize the overlapped pointclouds for checking and an interactive [viser](https://viser.studio/main/) visualization for detailed inspection.
 The visualization results are shown below:

 ![motiontrans visualization](./assets/media/data_visualization.png)